Azure/azure-orbital-integration/docs/images/pull_request_template.md

 - [ ] Licensing statement added to new files
 - [ ] Downstream dependencies have been addressed

-- [ ] I have made corresponding changes to the documentation
+- [ ] Corresponding changes to the documentation have been made

 - [ ] Issue is linked under the development section